SusqCoDAR/SusqCoDAR.github.io/mission.md

 # Historic Preservation

-Susquehanna County Chapter NSDAR supports prospective members with their genealogy searches.
+Susquehanna County Chapter, NSDAR, supports prospective members with their genealogy searches.
 We are hoping to expand our support of gravestone cleaning projects.

 ![Member Activity](/assets/images/cemetery.jpg)
 September 2022 - DAR Memorial Service for Revolutionary soldier Silas Beardslee.